-- comparisons to the peer groups listed on page 24; - longer-term performance; - leadership potential; - the responsibilities to be assumed by each executive in the upcoming fiscal year; - the responsibilities of each executive in prior periods; - existing long-term equity performance; - the size of awards made to each executive in prior years relative to our overall performance; - available stock for issuance under our Option Plan; and - potential grants in future years and the projected retention incentive profile for each executive beyond 2013.
+- comparisons to the peer group listed on page 25; - · longer-term performance; - leadership potential; - the responsibilities to be assumed by each executive in the upcoming fiscal year; - the responsibilities of each executive in prior periods; - · existing long-term equity performance; - the size of awards made to each executive in prior years relative to our overall performance; - · available stock for issuance under our Option Plan; and - potential grants in future years and the projected retention incentive profile for each executive beyond 2014.

-In determining the equity awards for our NEOs in 2013, our Compensation Committee considered analysis and a recommendation from Compensia that equity awards be granted in the form of performance-based restricted stock unit awards.
-In February 2013, Mr. Cashman, Ms. Shields, Mr. Fairbanks and Mr. Fredberg each received an equity award in the form of performance-based restricted stock units at the 50th to 75th percentile range of the grant guidelines identified by Compensia, which our Compensation Committee determined to be appropriate levels considering the factors noted as well as our historic equity grant levels, the equity grants to the employee population generally and each executive's overall level of compensation.
-Mr. Abu-Hadba received an option grant and a performance-based restricted stock unit award in April 2013 in connection with his commencement of employment with us consistent with market conditions and internal equity considerations.
+In determining the equity awards for our NEOs in 2014, our Compensation Committee considered analysis and a recommendation from Compensia that equity awards be granted in the form of a combination of performance-based restricted stock unit awards and time-based restricted stock unit awards.
+In February 2014, Mr. Cashman, Ms. Shields, Mr. Abu-Hadba and Mr. Fredberg each received an equity award in the form of performance-based and time-based restricted stock units at the 50th to 75th percentile range of the grant guidelines identified by Compensia, which our Compensation Committee determined to be appropriate levels considering the factors noted as well as our historic equity grant levels, the equity grants to the employee population generally and each executive's overall level of compensation.
+Mr. Kocis received an option grant and a performance-based restricted stock unit award in July 2014 in connection with his commencement of employment with us consistent with market conditions and internal equity considerations.